Buntaa/childrenGrowFaster/README.md

 ## Mod Conflictions
 If you are wondering if this mod has any conflictions with other mods it does not.
-UNLESS that mod is messing with the DailyTickEvent method in CampaignEvents class and is
+UNLESS that mod is messing with the DailyTickEvent method in CampaignEvents class and is adding logic that messes with Heroes.

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License